qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 can occur.
 In the case that a shot executing the program encounters such a real-time error, then an error code should be reported for the shot in the QIR output format section for the given shot.
 ### LLVM 15 Opaque Pointers
-The transition to LLVM 15 means that the `%Result*` and `%Qubit*` representations of qubits and measurement results will no longer be valid.
+The transition of LLVM in LLVM 15 and on means that the `%Result*` and `%Qubit*` representations of qubits and measurement results will no longer be valid.
+Esablishing a baseline LLVM version is not the point of this workstream.
+After discussions around LLVM 15 and on support resolve, this spec will be updated on how to indicate an adaptive profile program pre LLVM 15 and for LLVM 15 and on.
 The changes to these pointer representations are orthogonal to the concerns of the adaptive profile other than that the signature of the measurement instruction must necessarily change for representing how measurement results are actually converted into `i1` values.
 See the discussion on this [upgrade](https://github.com/qir-alliance/qir-spec/issues/30).